Differential Double-Sided Tape Defined | The Basics

 Adhesive tapes are so popular, in fact, that a recent survey by Markets & Reports projects the global pressure-sensitive adhesive tape market will reach $61 billion by 2026.

-Unfortunately, when we want to use an adhesive tape to join two entirely dissimilar materials (more on those later), it may quickly become apparent that not all double-sided pressure-sensitive adhesive tapes are created equal.
+Unfortunately, when we want to use an adhesive tape to join two entirely dissimilar materials, it may quickly become apparent that not all double-sided pressure-sensitive adhesive tapes are created equal.

 What’s a Differential Pressure-Sensitive Adhesive Tape?

 Differential double-sided or double-coated adhesive tapes are a specific type of double-coated adhesive tape.

 What makes differential double-coated tapes so special is the unique adhesive they have on each side of their carrier material.
 It's this two-sided, differential feature that makes it possible for you to bond objects together that are made from materials with very different physical properties.

 Note: For a double-sided adhesive tape to be called a differential tape, the adhesives on each side of the tape carrier must be different in some way.

 What Makes the Adhesives on a Differential Double-Sided Tape Different?

 The adhesives on either side of a differential pressure-sensitive adhesive tape’s carrier may be different in two main ways:

 - Adhesive thickness – One side of the tape may have a thicker pressure-sensitive adhesive layer.

 - Adhesive type – One side of the tape may have a modified acrylic adhesive and the other a rubber-based adhesive.